 7. Regular sources of information

 The background and person-specific data of the respondent group are gathered centrally from the national study information service VIRTA and, complementarily, from the universities’ student information systems (subjects studied and faculty).
 Address data are complemented from the Population Information System and the telephone numbers from a separate telephone number provider (Posti/Fonecta/other).
+E-mail address data from Uniarts Helsinki’s student information system and Customer and Stakeholder Register.
 Answer data are obtained from respondents’ answers.
 The respondents have the possibility to answer via a paper survey form or via an electronic e-form.
 Data on paper forms are gathered in the electronic system as assigned by the sub-register controllers.

 8. Regular disclosures of data and recipient groups